TP-online/CreatorAssistant/README.md

    - No additional setup required

 3. **Client Secret Setup**
-   - The application includes pre-configured client secrets
+   - The application no longer comes with pre-configured client secrets.
-   - No manual configuration needed for basic usage
+   - You will need to create your own client secrets to use.
+   - The more you create, the more API calls you will get.
+   - Creator Assistant is made to be used with as many client_secrets as you want.
+   - Create a folder named "clients" in the same directory as the exe.
+   - This is where you will keep your client_secret.json files.
+   -  *(For more info see client_secrets.md)*

 ---